zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta2/horizontalpodautoscaler.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}averageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
-Currently only valid for Resource metric source type{{% /md %}}</dd>
+    <dd>averageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
+Currently only valid for Resource metric source type</dd>

     <dt class="property-optional"
             title="Optional">